 Baerga signed on with Tampa Bay for 2000, but his contract was voided before the season began.
 He signed with Seattle for 2001, but was released before the start of the season.
 He bided his time in independent leagues and for Samsung in the Korean League.
 Baerga eventually made his way back to the big leagues as a role player with Boston (2002), Arizona (2003-2004), and Washington (2005).
 After the 2005 season Baerga retired with a lifetime batting average of .291, 1,583 hits, 134 home runs, and 774 RBIs.

-Baerga worked for ESPN as a Spanish-language broadcaster for ESPN.
+Baerga worked for ESPN as a Spanish-language broadcaster.
 He also helped coach the Puerto Rican National Baseball team.
 He also became the owner of the Bayamon Cowboys in the Puerto Rican Winter League.

 Baerga married the former Miriam Cruz.
 They had two children, Karla and Carlos.
 In 2013 Baerga was inducted along with former Indians GM John Hart into the Cleveland Indians Hall of Fame.
 As of 2016 he was an ambassador for the Indians, making community appearances and spreading good will.